-All Directors attend the AGM, where private investors are given the opportunity to question the Board.
-The AGM provides an opportunity to meet, listen and present to shareholders, and shareholders are encouraged to attend.
-In addition, the Company is open to receiving feedback from key stakeholders and will take action where appropriate.
-Shareholders can contact the Company by email through its website and relevant queries are passed to the Board for discussion.
+Shareholders can contact the Company by email through our website and relevant queries are passed to the Board for discussion.
 The Company also engages the services of an independent Research Analyst, who publishes regular research on the Company.
 This research is made available to shareholders free of charge on the Company's website.

+All Directors attend the AGM, where private investors are given the opportunity to question the Board.
+The AGM provides an opportunity to meet, listen and present to shareholders, and shareholders are encouraged to participate.

-All 2020 AGM resolutions were passed comfortably.
-Although shareholder attendance was restricted at the 2020 AGM due to ongoing government restrictions caused by the Covid-19 pandemic, shareholders were given the opportunity to submit questions in advance to the Board via email so that engagement between the Board and its stakeholders was not impeded by the ongoing outbreak and subsequent changes to AGM arrangements.
-Shareholders were encouraged to appoint the Chair of the AGM as proxy to enable them to exercise their voting rights.
+Following two years in which shareholders were not able to attend our AGM due to government restrictions introduced in response to the COVID-19 pandemic, shareholders were able to attend our 2022 in person.
+Additionally, shareholders were given the opportunity to submit questions in advance of the 2022 AGM to the Board via email so that engagement between the Board and its stakeholders was not impeded.
+We were pleased that all 2022 AGM resolutions were passed, and we will continue to actively engage with shareholders on any resolutions that attract a significant vote against.

-In addition, the Company is open to receiving feedback from key stakeholders and will take action where appropriate.
+The Company is open to receiving feedback from key stakeholders and will take action where appropriate.
 Shareholders can contact the Company by email through its website and relevant queries are passed to the Board for discussion.